craftercms/docs/source/includes/freemarker-variables.rst

       The variables ``profile`` and ``authentication`` listed  above will be null in most cases and should not be used anymore

-The following variables are restricted by default, to use them see :ref:`access-to-services`
+The following variables are restricted by default, to use them see :ref:`configure-custom-services`

 +---------------------------+---------------------------------------+------------------------------------+
 || Name                     || Description                          || Type                              |